Quick Facts On Openings

 Jackson Hole Event Cancellations, Closures and Changes Due To COVID-19

-- Grand Teton Music Festival is canceled for the season
+- Grand Teton Music Festival is cancelled for the season

-- Music on Main in Victor, Idaho is canceled
+- Music on Main in Victor, Idaho is cancelled

-- The Art Association's 55th Annual Art Fairs for July and August are canceled
+- The Art Association's 55th Annual Art Fairs for July and August are cancelled.

 - The Aerial Tram at Jackson Hole Mountain Resort will NOT be open for summer 2020.